 Question: If I created a live connection, can I edit the model or query in Power BI Desktop?

-Answer: No. All of the query and modeling features in Power BI Desktop are disabled when exploring live data.
+Answer: You can create report level measures in the Power BI Desktop, but all other query and modelling features are disabled when exploring live data.

 Question: If I created a live connection, is it secure?